OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/how_to_write_integration_tests.md

 The name field is important because, later on, we need to use this name when we want to run the test.
 The context makes sure that it runs and boots up the Editor. `TM_INTEGRATION_TEST_CONTEXT__THE_MACHINERY_EDITOR` is defined in `#include <foundation/integration_test.h>`.
 The function `my_test_tick` gets called and the magic can happen.

-*How does a test itself look like?*
+*What does the test itself look like?*

  Let us write this test.
 We need to write a function of the signature: `(tm_integration_test_runner_i *)`.
 In its body, we can define our tests.